skadarnold/SCICompanion/README.md

 * `KAWA_DISPLAYMASSAGE` - Makes the `Display` kernel call's arguments look better, with proper constants instead of numbers, so `dsWIDTH` instead of `106`.
 * `KAWA_GETPOLY` - Enables the use of the `&getpoly` keyword. `(gRoom addObstacle: (&getpoly {Foo}))`, where `Foo` is a named polygon from the picture editor, will expand into `(gRoom addObstacle: ((Polygon new:) type: <whatever> init: <long list of coords> yourself:))` upon compilation, just like you'd see if you decompile a Sierra original.
 Don't forget to *not* include the `.shp` file, and *do* `(use Polygon)`.
 Convert all your rooms and you won't need `AddPolygonsToRoom` and `CreateNewPolygon` any more!

-Check out examples.md for a somewhat better explanation of the features that add keywords.
+Check out [the examples](examples.md) for a somewhat better explanation of the features that add keywords.

 There are a few other changes that aren't defined away, such as the *Shrinkwrap cel* menu item.
 In the `Debug` and `Release` target, none of the above are enabled.
 In `Mild`, only `KAWA_VOCABPREVIEWS` and `KAWA_DISPLAYMASSAGE` are, unless someone wishes otherwise.
 The `Kawa` target has all of them enabled *but* `PHIL_LDMSTM`.